-Wisconsin Limited (Special) Power of Attorney Form
+Wisconsin Limited Power of Attorney Form

-Signing requirements (§ 244.05) – Signed by the principal + notarized.
+Signing requirements (§ 244.05) – Notarized.